ksb3966/Brain_Age_Prediction_using_Split_Learning/README.md

 ### 2. Hyperparameter Setting
 The current Epoch is set to 10, User 3, Batch size 5, and num_worker 8.
-If you increase the number of users, you can increase the number of learning datasets, but due to GPU problems, not recommended
+If you increase the number of users, you can increase the number of learning datasets

 ### 3. Run the application
 First, run the entire Server Side code.